-- 4. (1) The Companies Registration Office established in Windhoek under section 5 of the repealed Act continues to exist and is the Companies Registration Office for the purposes of this Act. - (2) Notwithstanding subsection (1), the Minister may by notice in the Gazette, declare any other place to be a Companies Registration Office for the purposes of this Act. - (3) The Registrar must, in the Companies Registration Office, keep a register of companies in which must be recorded the registration of any company and any other matter for which provision is made in this Act. - (4) The register of companies kept by the Registrar under the repealed Act is deemed to be and to form part of the register of companies to be kept in the Companies Registration Office.
+- (2) Notwithstanding subsection (1), the Board may by notice in the Gazette, declare any other place to be a Registration Office for the purposes of this Act. - (3) The Registrar must, in the Registration Office, keep a register of companies in which must be recorded the registration of any company and any other matter for which provision is made in this Act. - (4) The register of companies kept by the Registrar under the repealed Act is deemed to be and to form part of the register of companies to be kept in the Registration Office.

-Seal of the Companies Registration Office
+5. Seal of the Registration Office